Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 If you’re feeling swept up in the atmosphere of one of the oldest cities in Italy, ask for your gondolier to sing for you.
 One of the best things to do in Italy, gondola rides can vary in price, distance, and offerings.

 The city does have set rates, but during peak times are considered a polite suggestion and not guaranteed.
 Make sure you fine-tune the price and length with the gondolier before you begin your trip.
+You will see why Venice is one of the best places in Italy to visit!

 The Ruins of Pompeii